Introduction

 ACH reduces payment churn as customers use their bank account rather than a credit card.
 On average, a bank account is held for 14 years compared to only 3 years for a credit card, making the bank account a more stable payment method.

-Bank account information must be entered only once to link an account for ACH payments, reducing the chances of errors.
+Bank account information only needs to be entered once to link an account for ACH payments, reducing the chances of errors.
+In contrast, other payment methods, like credit cards and wire transfers, often require information to be entered repeatedly for each payment, increasing the likelihood of errors and returns.

-ACH has the lowest fraud rate among major payment systems (averaging only $0.08 of fraud for every $10,000) representing only a fraction of 1 percent of the total value or number of all payments in the U.S.
+According to the Federal Reserve Payment Study, ACH has the lowest fraud rate (averaging only $0.08 of fraud for every $10,000), representing only a fraction of 1 percent of the total value or number of all payments in the U.S.

 ACH is among the safest payment rails available, but that doesn’t mean it comes without risk.
-The most common risks and liabilities associated with ACH are:
+The most common risks and challenges associated with ACH are:

 ACH payments don’t settle immediately, so purchases made without sufficient funds can go unnoticed until rejected by the ACH network.